sherpal8/MachineLearningChatBot/README.md

 # MachineLearningChatBot
 This is an experimental project using Python to first programatically dissect, then understand, and finally rebuild a chatbot.
 Her name is Mawar, which is Rose in the Malay-Indonesian language.
+This project is ongoing and in-progress.

 Steps to try this program out:
 1. Fork this repository to your GitHub.